vipul-sharma20/hiruko/README.md

 Hiruko
 ======

-Getting inside Python's GIL and Analyzing how it works with threads.
+Getting inside Python's GIL(Global Interpreter Lock) and Analyzing how it works with threads.

-*Note: Work in Progress*
+*Note: Work in Progress (It will take time; I am good in C :|)*

 The Code
 --------